lisongxu/CSCE156-Project-DB/README.md

 The *Visibility Window* shows the list of users who can see the posts of the current user.

-Below are examples of the Visibility Window for Alice, Bob, Crystal, and David, based on the database initialized with your MySQL script.
+Below are examples of the Visibility Window for Alice, Bob, Crystal, and David, respectively, based on the database initialized with the MySQL script.

 <p align="center">
 <img src="images/visibility_win_alice.png" alt="Visibility Window" width="40%"/>